ansible-collections/ibm_zos_ims/docs/source/modules/ims_psb_gen.rst

   member_list
     A list of member names if the source specified is a data set.

-    Is required if *location* is 'DATA_SET'.
+    Optionally, proceeding the source_member, a colon with a target name for the generated PSB member can be specified.
+If no target name is specified, source_name will be used as the target name.

-    If 'member_list' is empty and location is set to 'false', then src is expected to be a sequential data set.
+    If 'member_list' is empty and location is set to 'DATA_SET' or not specified, then src is expected to be a sequential data set.

     | **required**: False